ismaelduraes/moovish/README.md

 - Please note that this app was only made for practice and study purposes only.
 You can do with this code whatever you will; but I don't plan on keeping it updated long term, nor do I guarantee that I will support it in the future.
   <br/>
   <br/>
 - Feel free to make it your own, re-release it or do whatever; I truly do not mind.
-Whatever changes you make to it, though, don't market them as if they were made by me.
+Whatever changes you make to it, though, don't publish them as if they were made by me.
 I am not responsible for anything that is made beyond the code in this repository.